 The egg is one of nature’s most nutritious, economical and versatile foods.
-A unique quality characteristic of U.S. eggs is that they are covered in a light coating of edible oil.
-The coating or covering of an egg with oil seals its pores, helps to prevent bacteria from getting inside the shell and reduces moisture loss from the egg.
 In the rare event that an egg contains bacteria, you can reduce the risk by proper chilling and eliminate it by proper cooking.
 With proper care and handling, the egg poses no greater risk than any other perishable food.

 The inside of the egg had once been considered almost sterile, but recently a bacterial organism, Salmonella enteritidis, has been found inside some eggs.
 How the contamination occurs is still unclear, but scientists are working to find a solution to the problem.